Taxel/PlexTraktSync/README.md

 Check your Plex episodes ordering compared to Trakt ordering.
 If episodes are in a different order, it should not be a problem because they are identified with ids.
 But if a season or an episode is missing on Trakt (and tmdb) it can't be synced.
-You can fix it by [adding the missing episodes](https://support.trakt.tv/support/solutions/articles/70000264977) on tmdb.
-Trakt [uses tmdb as source](https://support.trakt.tv/support/solutions/articles/70000260936-how-does-movie-tv-show-information-metadata-get-updated-how-can-i-refresh-or-sync-trakt-to-tmdb-) and will update accordingly.
+You can fix it by [adding the missing episodes](https://support.trakt.tv/support/solutions/articles/70000264977) or edit metadata on [tmdb](https://themoviedb.org/) or [report a metadata issue on Trakt](https://support.trakt.tv/support/solutions/articles/70000627644-how-to-report-metadata-issues) ([answers](https://trakt.tv/settings/reports)).
+It's free for anyone to sign up and edit info at tmdb.
+Trakt will [update from tmdb](https://support.trakt.tv/support/solutions/articles/70000260936-how-does-movie-tv-show-information-metadata-get-updated-how-can-i-refresh-or-sync-trakt-to-tmdb-) data.

 ### I have many matching errors in logs

 Make sure you use [good practices](#good-practices) about Plex agent and files organization as stated above.
-Check episodes ordering as explained in previous answer.
+Check if episodes are not missing on Trakt as explained in previous answer.

 ### I have season 0 matching errors

 Season 0 folder must only contains episodes being officially in season 0.
-Trailers, deleted scenes, featurettes, interviews,... must be stored in a separate [Extra folder](https://support.plex.tv/articles/local-files-for-tv-show-trailers-and-extras/) according to Plex rules
+Trailers, deleted scenes, featurettes, interviews,... must be stored in a separate [Extra folder](https://support.plex.tv/articles/local-files-for-tv-show-trailers-and-extras/) according to Plex rules.
-Keep in mind that seasons 0 are not really official so datasources (tmdb, imdb and tvdb) seasons 0 sometimes don't correspond.
+Keep in mind that seasons 0 are not really official so datasources (tmdb, imdb and tvdb) sometimes don't correspond.
 Use tmdb as Plex source as much as you can.

 ### How to sync multiple users ?